Auxly released their Q2 F2021 earnings today.

 NOTE: I moved interest expense to other expenses to maintain peer comparability.

-Depreciation of $2.4 million rounds off Opex.
-I note that a portion of this depreciation really should be in CoGS as it pertains to the production assets.
+Depreciation of $2.2 million, versus $2.5 million last Q, rounds off Opex.
+I note that a good portion of this depreciation really should be in CoGS as it pertains to the production assets.
+So, their weak GM is inflated by not domiciling the depreciation where it should be.

 Selling, General and Administrative Expenses as % of Sales: Peer